Ax8457/WriteUPs/Xmas_RootMe_2024/SantaMagicSack/README.md

 <p align="center"><img src="Screenshots/S1.png" alt="Desc"></p>

-In this challenge, a game written in javascript is deployed on a website.
-It consists in collected gifts falling by moving a santa sack laterally.
-The clock is limited to 20 seconds and the goal is to beat Santa's score which is 133337 points.
-Obviously it's impossible to beat this score within only 20 seconds and a way to cheat must be found to beat it.
+<p align="justify"> In this challenge, a game written in javascript had been deployed on a website.
+It consisted in collected gifts falling by moving a santa sack laterally.
+The clock was limited to 20 seconds and the goal was to beat Santa's score which is 133337 points.
+Obviously it was impossible to beat this score within only 20 seconds and a way to cheat was necessary to beat it. </p>

 <p align="center"><img src="Screenshots/S4.png" alt="Desc" style="width:70%"></p>

-The source code wasn't porvided directly but was available in the browser inspection section so the very first thing I did had been copy-pasting the code I got inspecting the browser to <a href="https://beautifier.io"> beautifier.io </a> to make the javascript code readable.
+<p align="justify"> The source code wasn't porvided directly but was available in the browser inspection section so the very first thing I did had been copy-pasting the code I got by inspecting the browser to <a href="https://beautifier.io"> beautifier.io </a> to make the javascript code readable.
 The source code is provided under Xmas3_Src.js in this repo.
 I quickly identified the function which was in charge of sending score to server.
-It appeared that the score was sent through JSON to server, with a crypto algorithm to "garant" its integrity :
+It appeared that the score was sent through JSON to server, with a crypto algorithm to "garant" its integrity :  </p>

 ````javascript
 async function Vd(e, t) {